Discover all the fantastic things to do in the Lake District.

 waterhead and ambleside harbour

 A day's walk including a climb up Latterbarrow, ferry to Bowness and a cruise back down Windermere to Waterhead.
-Fitness Level: A reasonable level to endure 12 miles of walking including one hill Distance: 12 miles Time: All day

 boats in harbour